Tesla Model X review - Reliability and safety

 Safety kit includes side collision avoidance tech, automatic emergency braking, blind spot warning and parking sensors.
-There’s also ISOFIX child seat mounting points inside for car seats.
-Tesla also includes Autopilot software with the car, which helps drive the car on motorways for you.
+There’s also Isofix child seat mounting points inside for car seats.
+Tesla also includes Autopilot software with the Model X, which helps drive the car on motorways for you.

-While the 8-year, infinite mileage warranty for the Model X’s battery and drive unit is reassuring, the four-year, 50,000-mile warranty on the rest of the car is disappointing.
-Many drivers will cover that mileage in four years, leaving them with a car out of warranty that most garages around the country can’t repair.
-They may end up paying high prices at Tesla dealers, but that said, Tesla claims to run its service centres at cost, and not for profit.
+While the eight-year, 150,000-mile warranty for the Model X’s battery and drive unit is reassuring, the four-year, 50,000-mile warranty on the rest of the car is a little disappointing.
+Many drivers will cover that mileage in four years, leaving them with a car out of warranty that many garages around the country can’t repair.
+They may end up paying high prices at Tesla dealers, but that said, Tesla claims to run its service centres at cost and not for profit.

 In this review

 - 1Tesla Model X reviewIf you want a ludicrously quick crossover with all-electric drive and quirky doors, the Tesla Model X is it